 The game plan

 The study published in The Journal of Neuroscience, 11 April 2007, 27(15) set out to use a voxel-based morphometric analysis of magnetic resonance brain images it see if there is brain atrophy in the brain of people with fibromyalgia.
-There was reason to believe so based on previous studies.
+There was a reason to believe so based on previous studies.
 Changes in the structure of the brain like this have been seen in other pain conditions.
 Since there are similarities with those conditions the researchers believed there might be similar atrophying as well.
-In particular they endeavored to find out whether FM subjects have atrophy in brain grey matter, in areas that would be involved with stress, pain modulation and pain perception.
+In particular, they endeavoured to find out whether FM subjects have atrophied in brain grey matter, in areas that would be involved with stress, pain modulation and pain perception.

-There was no difference in volume of white matter or CSF in the brains of FM subjects and the healthy controls.
+There was no difference in the volume of white matter or CSF in the brains of FM subjects and the healthy controls.
 The study results indicated that fibromyalgia subjects had significantly less grey matter volume and in fact demonstrated 3.3 times greater age-associated reduction in grey matter.
-Every year o f fibromalygia being equal to 9.5 times the loss in the normal aging process.
+Every year of fibromyalgia being equal to 9.5 times the loss in the normal ageing process.
 The specific areas FM subjects showed less grey matter density where the cingulate, insular and medial frontal cortices, and parahippocampal gyri.
-According to the study the “The neuroanatomical changes that we see in fibromyalgia patients contribute additional evidence of CNS involvement in fibromyalgia.
+According to the study, the “The neuroanatomical changes that we see in fibromyalgia patients contribute additional evidence of CNS involvement in fibromyalgia.
 In particular, fibromyalgia appears to be associated with an acceleration of age-related changes in the very substance of the brain.”
 The Journal of Neuroscience, 11 April 2007, 27(15

 suggest a possible explanation might be “excitotoxicity and/or exposure to inflammation-related agents, such as cytokines.”